nchah/freebase-mql/README.md

 	}
 ```

-The syntax has some differences but there are notable similarities in the general nested structure and query format.
+The syntax is not exactly the same, but there are notable similarities in the general nested structure and query format.
 The query request essentially lays out the data structure that should be returned in the response.

 As of late 2016, GraphQL continues to be a topic that is brought up on some notable technical forums: Hacker News ([Search](https://hn.algolia.com/?query=GraphQL&sort=byDate&prefix&page=0&dateRange=all&type=story)), Reddit's /r/programming ([Search](https://www.reddit.com/r/programming/search?q=GraphQL&restrict_sr=on)).

 ### More MQL

 These are some further MQL queries.
 In most cases I have commented out the "return" parameter with "#" (due to the MQL being originally written in Python scripts).
 The "limit" parameter is also set to a reasonable amount and would have been adjusted accordingly.

 Get all food dish topics (topics with /food/dish type):
 ```